artemgrygor/boolean-search/README.md

 A javascript library for evaluating boolean search terms provider for [Angular.js](http://angularjs.org/) applications. ngBooleanSearch is small (~7Kb), has minimalistic API and has only [Angular.js](http://angularjs.org/) as a dependency.

-You can use following strings to filter objects (where title is a property of object):
+You can use a following string to filter objects
-> search me title: awesome and cool or great
+> search me title: awesome and cool or great where title is a property of object and ``search me`` can be a value of any property of this object.

 ## Install
 You can download all necessary ngBooleanSearch files manually or install it with bower: